Self-organized swimming with odd elasticity: Noisy swimmer around the equilibrium

 where the brackets indicate ensemble average, $\delta(t)$ is the Dirac delta function, and the diffusion matrix ${\bf D}$ is symmetric and positive-definite.
-We assume the diffusion matrix is related to the mobility sub-matrix in the same from as the fluctuation-dissipation theorem with an effective temperature of ${\bf D}=\kappa_n{\bf Q}_0$, where $\kappa_n$ is the amount of noise with a physical unit of energy and assumed to be sufficiently larger than the room temperature $\kappa_n\gg k_BT$.
-In this section hereafter, we will not explicitly indicate that the evaluation point is at $\bm{\alpha}=\bm{0}$.
+Hereafter, we do not explicitly indicate that the evaluation point is at $\bm{\alpha}=\bm{0}$.

 By plugging (\ref{eq:N03}) into (\ref{eq:N02}) and noting that the equal-time correlation between the shape and the noise can be obtained by $\langle \alpha_{\alpha}\xi_\beta\rangle=D_{\alpha\beta}$, the average swimming velocity becomes